onurozer/simplematters.co/_posts/2021-01-26-marketing-research.md

 title: Marketing Research
 image: telephone.png
 image_description: Illustration of an old school telephone handle with cable
+tags:
+  - research
-tags: marketing
+  - marketing
-excerpt: Remember, your goal is to learn.
-Listen more than you talk.
-Don't pitch your products, don't sell your services.
+excerpt: Analysis paralysis can be a problem, but underestimating research is a bigger problem.
 ---

 Research is the [first step in growth]({% link _posts/2021-01-19-building-blocks-of-growth.md %}).
 It paints a picture of the market.
 It helps you to understand your customers.
 Ultimately it provides the insights you need to develop your marketing strategy.